cs-fullstack-master/django-mini-project3/README.md

 # Mini-Project Django

-THIS IS A SOLO PROJECT.
+THIS IS A MINI GROUP PROJECT.
+Do not share code with other groups.

 * A School needs a website to record the teaching time for each teacher to import it into an invoicing system.

-* To do this, create an entirely new Django project from scratch.
+* To do this, create an entirely new Django project from scratch (https://github.com/lucrae/django-cheat-sheet).

 * Make a site that will display and manage time card entries to/from a SQLite database.